U.S. holiday sales rise 4.1% in 2019 on strong online sales: NRF

 The holiday shopping season accounts for up to 40% of annual sales for retailers.
 However, this year, it was cut short by six days as Thanksgiving Day, which traditionally kicks off the shopping period, fell on Nov.
 28.

-“Despite a late Thanksgiving and worries about tariffs, the consumer didn’t go away,” Kleinhenz said.
+“Despite a late Thanksgiving and worries about tariffs, the consumer didn’t go away,” NRF’s Kleinhenz said.